dmitry1968/acoustics-toolbox/Scooter/readme.md

 UPDATES:

  4/92  The linear system solver (FACTOR/BACSUB) used by  SCOOTER was not initializing one of the variables to 0.
-Causing sporadic NaN/Infinity problems when using IEEE arithmetic.
+This caused sporadic NaN/Infinity problems when using IEEE arithmetic.
 A similar problem occured  with the axis length specification for plots in FIELDS.

  9/92  The option of putting an acousto-elastic halfspace on the top was not working properly.
 (It took the density from the lower halfspace.)